Maureen Langloss

 MAL_headshot_colorMaureen Langloss is a lawyer-turned-writer and mother of three living in NYC.
 Maureen serves as Editor-in-Chief at Split Lip Magazine, a review that publishes voice-driven fiction, poetry, memoir, and art.

-Her own work has appeared or is forthcoming in Alaska Quarterly Review, Atticus Review, Bird’s Thumb, b(OINK), Cease, Cows, CHEAP POP, Copper Nickel, Cutbank, Gulf Coast, Harvard Review, Jellyfish Review, Jet Fuel Review, The Journal, Kenyon Review, Literary Mama, Little Fiction, Monkeybicycle, Necessary Fiction, New Delta Review, PANK, Pithead Chapel, Ploughshares, Prairie Schooner blog, SmokeLong Quarterly, Sonora Review, The Manifest-Station, The Timberline Review, The Rumpus, The Good Men Project, Wigleaf, Witness, and elsewhere.
+Her own work has appeared or is forthcoming in Alaska Quarterly Review, Atticus Review, Bird’s Thumb, b(OINK), Cease, Cows, CHEAP POP, CHEEKS, Copper Nickel, Cutbank, Gulf Coast, Florida Review, Harvard Review, Jellyfish Review, Jet Fuel Review, The Journal, Kenyon Review, Literary Mama, Little Fiction, Monkeybicycle, Necessary Fiction, New Delta Review, PANK, Pithead Chapel, Ploughshares, Prairie Schooner blog, RUBY, Sixth Finch, SmokeLong Quarterly, Sonora Review, The Manifest-Station, The Timberline Review, The Rumpus, The Good Men Project, Wigleaf, Witness, and elsewhere.
 She is currently working on her third novel, as well as a short story collection.

-Should you ever meet her, get her talking about eco-feminist nuns in Peru, BookOps in Long Island City, Hugo Chavez, pre-Prohibition cocktails, or any of the following books, currently on her favorite list: Amy Leach’s Things that Are, Nicole Krauss’s The History of Love, Sabrina Orah Mark’s Wild Milk, Juli Delgado Lopera’s Fiebre Tropical, Nana Kwame Adjei-Brenyah’s Friday Black, Ilya Kaminsky’s Deaf Republic, Diane Seuss’s frank: sonnets, and Dawnie Walton’s The Final Revival of Opal & Nev.
-Oh, and Kent Haruf’s Plainsong and any story by Dan Chaon, Danielle Evans, Molly Antopol, Chris Gonzalez, ZZ Packer, Sara Lippmann, Amy Stuber, Lorrie Moore, Bonnie Jo Campbell, Juan Martinez, Sam Lipsyte, Grace Paley…
+Should you ever meet her, get her talking about eco-feminist nuns in Peru, BookOps in Long Island City, Hugo Chávez, the Earl Grey MarTEAni, or any of the following books currently on her favorite list: Amy Leach’s Things that Are, Yiyun Li’s Wednesday’s Child, Nicole Krauss’s The History of Love, Sabrina Orah Mark’s Wild Milk, Juli Delgado Lopera’s Fiebre Tropical, Leni Zumas’s Red Clocks, Nana Kwame Adjei-Brenyah’s Friday Black, Diane Seuss’s frank: sonnets, and Miriam Toews’s All My Puny Sorrows.
+Oh, and Kent Haruf’s Plainsong and any story by Dan Chaon, Danielle Evans, Chris Gonzalez, ZZ Packer, Sara Lippmann, Amy Stuber, Lorrie Moore, Bonnie Jo Campbell, Juan Martinez, Sam Lipsyte, Grace Paley…

 info[at]maureenlangloss[dot]com